Kogi State: Adjacent states

 Kogi State is the only state in Nigeria that shares a boundary with ten other states.

 History and people

 The state is famous for its productivity in business and agriculture, cultural diversity, hospitable citizens and beautiful landmarks.

-There are three main ethnic groups and languages in Kogi: Igala people, Anebira, and Okun, with others such as Bassa Nge of Bassa L.G.A, Kupa and Kakanda speakers, who are a people of Nupe extraction under Lokoja L.G.A., Bassa which is also of Bassa, Lokoja and Koto Local government areas, Oworo people, Igbo, Ogori Magongo, and Idoma.
+There are three main ethnic groups and languages in Kogi: Igala people, Anebira, and Okun, with others such as Bassa Nge of Bassa L.G.A, Kupa and Kakanda speakers, who are a people of Nupe extraction under Lokoja L.G.A., Bassa which is also of Bassa, Lokoja and Koto Local government areas, Oworo people, Ogori Magongo, and Idoma.